 Alan Ashworth, PhD

-Dr. Alan Ashworth is senior vice president, cancer services, at UCSF Health and president of the UCSF Helen Diller Family Comprehensive Cancer Center.
+Dr. Alan Ashworth is senior vice president and the president of cancer services at UCSF Health as well as president of the UCSF Helen Diller Family Comprehensive Cancer Center.
 He is responsible for all cancer-related activities across UCSF, including research and clinical operations.
 Ashworth co-leads the Center for BRCA Research, which provides personalized care and planning for families with BRCA and other mutations, and performs research into treatments and preventive strategies.
 He co-leads SF CAN, the first comprehensive cancer strategic plan for a major U.S. city, and the University of California (UC) Cancer Consortium, a research and advocacy alliance of the National Cancer Institute–designated comprehensive cancer centers across UC.